 - Look at the Samples Location (top middle).

-- Enough storage space (we recommend 200–500GB, depending on how many instruments you’ve downloaded and want to download).
+- Enough storage space (we recommend 200–500GB, depending on how many instruments you’ve downloaded and want to download and possibly more if you're downloading multiple mic positions per instrument).

 - Read and write permissions enabled.